Congratulations! We are happy that you will be joining us at the Fermilab. Here are some things you need to know:

 One of our primary concerns at Fermilab is SAFETY; we expect all employees to work safely at all times and to report any unsafe practices to a supervisor.

-You will be staying in a two-bedroom, two-bath fully furnished apartment with three other interns.
+You will be staying in a two-bedroom, two-bath fully furnished apartment with other interns.
 You need only to bring your personal things.
 There is computer hook-up in each apartment, and we have routers for each apartment if needed.
 The complex has a swimming pool and weight room for your use.
 To enter Fermilab you will have to show a picture ID; no parking sticker is needed at either the apartment complex or Fermilab.
 You will be informed of the apartment complex before your arrival.
+Students will have a payroll deduction to cover a small portion of the housing cost.
 You can expect the apartment to have an inventory of items.
 We do not allow any pets at the apartments; if you have a pet, please make arrangements for it before you come to Fermilab.

 Roommates share a rental car — no one driver has sole use of the car.
 Fermilab pays for the insurance and car rental.
-You are responsible for the cost of the gasoline.
+You are responsible for the cost of the gasoline and safe operation of the vehicle.
+Only licensed drivers may use the rental cars.

 Most students who qualify for participation in SIST are U.S. citizens or have lawful U.S. permanent residence (with green cards).
 In either case, you must bring with you certain original documents to present to staff during your orientation on your first day of employment.
 This is required by federal law, and there are no exceptions.
 The documents include a: